My Dog Is Bleeding from His Penis

-2. Problems with the prostrate gland
+2. Problems with the prostate gland

 The prostate is a male reproductive gland that surrounds the urethra.
 It secretes a fluid that help with the mobility of sperm.
-There are three conditions that can lead to prostrate enlargement, which is often the cause for a dog bleeding from his penis.
+There are three conditions that can lead to prostate enlargement, which is often the cause for a dog bleeding from his penis.
 These are:

 - Benign prostatic hyperplasia (BPH): this is an enlargement of the prostate that is most often the cause for penile bleeding related to the dog's reproductive system.
 It is linked to the production of testosterone and often occurs in older male dogs that have not been spayed.

 Since BHP is often the cause of bloody discharge in male dogs, we will discuss its diagnosis and treatment in the next section.

 Dog bleeding from the penis - benign prostatic hyperplasia

 As we have mentioned, BPH is hormonally dependent (caused by testosterone), which means that the disorder appears in non-neutered males of middle and old age.
 All intact male dogs eventually develop this condition, but more serious symptoms such as bleeding from the penis only occurs in a few.
 This may be accompanied by difficulties in urination and defecation.
 If your dog suffers from such symptoms, the veterinarian will consider castration or sterilization as treatment.